Estimated reading time: 7 minutes

 Do they have outside interests – While many don’t see much value in this, I personally think you can learn a lot about someone’s character based on what they do outside the office.

-For example, if someone volunteers at a hospital or homeless shelter, they show warmth for people.
+For example, if someone volunteers at a hospital or homeless shelter, they show warmth to people.

 Take some time to create a list of questions you want to ask the candidate.